 - Tap ‘VPN.’

 - Tap the three dots in the top-right corner of the screen.

 - Toggle off the ‘Share this VPN connection’ setting.

 You can also delete the VPN connection entirely by tapping the trash can icon next to it in the VPN menu.

 No, even while utilizing a VPN, you will consume data.
 The VPN encrypts and safeguards your internet activities, but it does not prevent your cell phone operator from tracking how much data you use.

-Your battery will be used by a VPN.
+A variety of things will influence battery usage.
+A VPN will use your battery.
 The question is whether it will 'drain' the battery.
-A variety of things will influence battery usage.
-However, if you have a VPN operating in the background, it will always be draining your battery to accomplish its job.
+However, if you have a VPN operating in the background, it will constantly be draining your battery to accomplish its job.

 Some VPN services allow simultaneous connections from multiple devices so that a single VPN account can be shared among people.
 As long as the VPN service protects users' privacy (for example, by not logging users' activities), sharing a VPN account with trusted people is usually safe.